SMarco2310/Final-Project-Web-Tech/README.md

 # 📦 FindMyStuff — Campus Lost & Found Platform

 FindMyStuff is a full-stack web application designed to make it easier for students to report, discover, and reclaim lost or found items on campus.
-The platform provides a simple interface for uploading images of lost or found items, adding descriptions, and browsing through a searchable gallery.
+The platform offers a straightforward interface for uploading images of lost or found items, adding descriptions, and browsing a searchable gallery.
 It also includes an optional **AI Assistance** tool that helps users automatically name and describe items from an uploaded image.

 ---